 When I called Tyson’s, 1 800 233-6332, the representative could not tell me what the “natural flavors” were, claiming they were probably spice “extracts.”
 Neither could he tell me the process used for the nuggets.
 He said they were “chopped up chicken meat.”

-When I cut one in half to examine it, it resisted my steak knife!
+When I cut a nugget in half to examine it, it resisted my steak knife!
 It was like cutting into a heavy foam.
 The breading was as thick as the chicken.
 The taste, frankly, was awful – I don’t think even most kids will eat them without something to dip them in: ketchup, honey mustard, barbecue sauce.
 The taste, by the way, lingered in my mouth, even after brushing my teeth!

 The rest of the ingredients appeared pretty straight forward:

 - Wheat flour, water, wheat starch, “white whole wheat flour,” (what is that?) salt, yellow corn flour, corn starch, dried onion, dried garlic, dried yeast, brown sugar, extractive of paprika and spice, set in vegetable oil.
 Most of these I see in the food industry for all kinds of products.
+The dried yeast is a stand in for MSG, but it’s a product that doesn’t have to be declared as msg.

 Paprika Extractive is Paprika Oleoresin. (oleo and resin, num num) From Wiki: